marcolongus/PRE-LU19920ER/README.md

 1. The `.txt` files can be loaded with Python (`pandas.read_csv`), MATLAB, R, or any other data analysis software.
 2. Each file corresponds to one panel of the figures in the article.
-3. To regenerate the figures, run the scripts provided in `code/` (Python ≥ 3.9, NumPy, Matplotlib required).
+3. To regenerate the figures, run the scripts provided in `code/` (Python ≥ 3.9, NumPy).

 ---